-We are a leading whole of market mortgage brokerage in Oadby specialising in both residential mortgages, buy-to-let mortgages and protection insurances.
+We are a leading comprehensive brokerage in Oadby specialising in residential mortgages, buy-to-let mortgages and protection insurances.

 A little bit about what I do

 My name is Brian Howitt, and as you look for your new house, I will be with you all the way to guide and inform you about the process of obtaining a mortgage.

 My vast array of experience coupled with my CeMap qualified advice will help you feel more relaxed as you search for a property.

 My primary aim is to help my customers with all their mortgage-related needs, be that a buy to let or a residential.
 The advice given will not only inform, but will put your mind at ease as I research and apply for a mortgage specifically tailored to your needs.

 A first appointment is completely free and will be used to gain insight into your ambition for your purchase of a new home.
 A full, robust, accurate and up to date fact find will be recorded if you decided to advance, and from there I will use my wealth of experience to find a deal that will be just right for you.

 We offer tailored advice and recommendations to suit your needs and will guide you from the first appointment to securing your mortgage offer.

 There may be a fee for mortgage advice.
 The precise amount of our fee will depdn upon your circumstances.

 A maximum fee of £495 payable on application for purchases and re-mortgages.